 Even though these are unprecedented times and we’re experiencing many things we don’t have control over, our goal is to provide quality conference sessions you can attend and enjoy from the comfort and safety of your own home.

 In other words, we’re going digital and putting our 2020 MAIIADS & NAPPS Youth Track conference content online!

-Registration details for the 2020 event are coming soon.
+Registration details for the 2020 event are listed below, online registration is encouraged.